Web SDK setup

 and http://127.0.0.1

 as secure origins, allowing HTTPS integrations even on HTTP.
-This is also why you cannot test other non-standard localhost origins.
-Please note that these HTTP origins are the only exceptions, and HTTP production sites will not have a working HTTPS integration.
+This is why you cannot test other non-standard origins on HTTPS localhost.

 to your OneSignal init